 Covenants and body corporate by-laws for sustainability

-Since 1 January 2010, new and some existing covenants and body corporate by-laws are no longer allowed to:
+Since 1 January 2010, covenants and body corporate by-laws have been prevented from:

-- require specific design elements in houses, townhouses, units or enclosed garages.
+- requiring specific design elements in houses, townhouses, units or enclosed garages.

-This means that householders and builders have greater choice of sustainable building features and designs for the dwelling.
+Householders and builders have been able to benefit from greater choice of sustainable building features and designs including:

 - energy efficient windows or window treatment (e.g. tinting)